Check out our Year 5 Class Blog here to see some great examples of our learning!

 If you are finding it difficult to do this, please speak to Mr Simms for help and to make alternative arrangements.

-Each week, Year 5 students will be given a list of ten words to learn how to spell.
+Each week, Year 5 students will be given a list of ten or eleven words to learn how to spell.
 They will be tested on this every Thursday.
+Children enjoy particular success in learning their spellings by using Spelling Shed.

-Each week, students will be set activities to complete online by their class teacher.
+Each week, students will be set activities related to the week's learning to complete online by their class teacher.
 These will be checked every Thursday.

 4) Reading Logs and reading books

-Reading Books can be changed on Thursdays only.
-Books from home should not be brought into school because of our COVID-19 secure arrangements.
-The children should keep their reading records up to date and will be expected to bring them in every Thursday even if they have not finished their book.
+Children should keep their reading records up to date and will be expected to bring them in every day even if they have not finished their book.
 This will allow us to monitor how much your child is reading at home.
 We would like parents listen to their child read, initial their reading record and to discuss their book with them at least once a week.
 We expect your child to read for a minimum of 30 minutes each evening.
 This will really help them to make good progress in all aspects of their English.

 We will be using this as an opportunity to get students back into the practice of writing.
-We will be asking them to focus on using the correct punctuation and to revise the sentence structures that we have been developing their understanding of in the previous Autumn term,
+We will be asking them to focus on using the correct punctuation and to revise the sentence structures that we have been developing their understanding of in the previous terms.

 We will also focussing on handwriting.
 We would like all students to be able to use cursive 'joined-up' handwriting in all their work by the time they leave Year 5.